ISUgenomics/genome_assembly_workshop/Notebook_Masonbrink/01_Juicer.md

 ##### My juicer script wont submit any jobs
 ```
 Juicer has not been modified suitably to use your HPC system.
 If this is not the issue, then it is likely that you must make -q and -l match the names of your queue's.
+We are using the CPU version of Juicer today, so we should not see any of these issues.
 ```

 ##### My alignments are not finishing